Search

 Non-lowered floor means wheelchair users have good visibility

 You arrived at this article feeling a bit confused about the laws and regulations about wheelchair vans.
-Now that you’ve got a deeper understanding of navigating wheelchair van laws and regulations, consider taking a read through some of our other articles.
+Now that you’ve got a deeper understanding of navigating wheelchair van laws and regulations, consider reading through some of our other articles below.
 If you have any questions related to these laws, feel free to contact us.

 Share: